-- Harvest of salmon should only be allowed on stocks from rivers where there is a surplus above the CL identified and that no more than this surplus should be harvested i.e. those rivers detailed in Table 2 and Table 3.
-(Note; in some rivers the available surplus is very small and management have decided not to place these rivers in the open category with an exploitable surplus but have moved them to catch & release fisheries). - Harvest fisheries should not take place on stocks from rivers without an identifiable surplus above the CL i.e. those rivers identified in Table 4, Table 5, Table 6 and Table 7.

-No harvest fisheries should take place on those stocks from 57 rivers where rod catch data have not been available since 2006 to assess salmon stock status (Table 8).
+- Harvest of salmon should only be allowed on stocks from rivers where a surplus above their CL is identified and that no more than this surplus should be harvested i.e. those rivers detailed in Table 2 and Table 3.
+(Note: in some rivers where the available surplus is minor and impractical to manage, management may decide to operate such fisheries as C&R-only). - Harvest fisheries should not take place on stocks from rivers without an identifiable surplus above the CL i.e. those rivers identified in Table 4 to Table 7.
+C&R-only angling is advised on rivers where stocks under CL are meeting at least 65% of CL or the juvenile fry index is at least 17 (Table 7). - No harvest fisheries should take place on those stocks from 62 rivers where insufficient rod catch data is available to assess salmon stock status (Table 8).
 The TEGOS advise that these rivers remain closed to harvest until such time as additional information becomes available to assess the status of these stocks relative to their CLs.
-Of these rivers, where electro-fishing information is available to show that the catcment-wide electro-fishing threshold has been achieved, these rivers can be open for C&R-only to generate a rod catch which can be used for assessment of total salmon stock status.

 Owing to the different status of individual stocks within the stock complex, mixed-stock fisheries present particular threats to stock status (ICES 2014).
 The objective of the catch advice is to ensure that harvest fisheries only take place on river stocks meeting and exceeding CLs.
-The means to achieve this objective is to allow only harvest fisheries which can specifically target single stocks which are meeting their CLs.
+The means to achieve this objective is to primarily allow only harvest fisheries which can specifically target single stocks which are meeting their CLs.
 The TEGOS strongly advise that all fisheries should operate only on the target stock as close to the river mouth or within the river to achieve this.

 Even where all exploited stocks in a common estuary are meeting their CLs, mixed-stock fisheries introduce greater uncertainty into predicting the effects of management measures and pose a greater threat to small stocks or populations, especially if these are of low relative productivity and/or subject to high exploitation.
-As the number of stocks (or populations) increases, the number of fish that must be released from the fisheries in order to meet CLs must also increase.
+As the number of stocks (or populations) increases, the number of fish that must escape from such the fisheries in order to meet CLs must also increase.
 When the number of populations is too large, it may be impossible to ensure a high probability of the simultaneous achievement of spawner requirements in each individual unit.
-The overall objective should be to achieve a flexible but sustainable fishery without compromising conservation goals by fishing only single stock salmon stocks which are shown to have a harvestable surplus over the CL.
+The overall objective should be to achieve a flexible but sustainable fishery without compromising conservation goals by ideally fishing only single stock salmon stocks which are shown to have a harvestable surplus over the CL.
 The best way to achieve this is to fish within the river or as close to the river as possible (i.e. the estuary of that river).

-Table 2 Rivers with a forecasted surplus above the required conservation limit for 2022.
+Table 2 Rivers meeting conservation limits with a forecasted surplus above the required conservation limit for 2023 advice.
 This is the catch option which provides a 75% chance that the CL will be met.
 (Note: 1SW and 2SW combined unless otherwise noted).
-(Note; in some rivers the available surplus is very small and management have decided not to place these rivers in the open category with an exploitable surplus but have moved them to catch & release fisheries).